tinybirdco/use-case-examples/change_column_type_landing_and_recover_quarantine_data/README.md

 tb --semver 1.0.0 sql "SELECT count() FROM analytics_events"
 ```

-Finally, you can promote the Preview release to Live Release
+Finally, you can promote the Preview Release to Live Release

 ```shell
 tb release promote --semver 1.0.0